yomiokegunna/PredictingClinicalRemissionIBD/README.md

 Key components include:

-Data Processing & Feature Selection
+Data Processing & Feature Selection,
-G-LASSO Regression for Predictive Modeling
+G-LASSO Regression for Predictive Modeling, &
-Model Validation & Replication of Previous Findings This work contributes to precision medicine in gastroenterology by optimizing remission prediction for better patient outcomes.
+Model Validation & Replication of Previous Findings.
+This work contributes to precision medicine in gastroenterology by optimizing remission prediction for better patient outcomes.

 This repository contains a Jupyter Notebook that explores the use of **Bayesian Networks** and **ensemble methods** for predicting clinical remission.
 The workflow includes **data cleaning, data preprocessing, handling missing values, up-sampling using SMOTENC, and Bayesian network modeling** based on both expert knowledge and structure learning.
 Finally, a **weighted ensemble voting classifier** is implemented to combine multiple models for improved prediction accuracy.